makersacademy/chitter-challenge/README.md

 - Rake for setting up the database for testing, as well as making it easy to set up for anyone cloning this repo.
 I made my own script to populate the database with some dummy posts.
 - TablePlus for debugging the database

+# I've also made a [pure frontend version of this challenge](https://github.com/ConorButler/frontend-api-challenge/blob/master/README.md) connecting to the external Chitter API made by Makers Academy

 # Features